-How Medical Marijuana Can Help
+How Medical Marijuana Can Help You Sleep Better

 One important measure to look for in indica products are the terpenes, specifically, products that are high in myrcene and linalool.
 Myrcene has sedating properties (as well as pain relieving properties) and linalool can be very relaxing as well as helpful for anxiety relief.
 Alternatively, the terpene pinene can provide a boost of energy, so while it may be helpful for staying awake during the day, it may not be the best option for falling asleep at night, so consider looking for strains that have lower/no amounts of pinene present.

 High CBD products can also be very helpful for sleep.
 CBD has many of the same properties as THC, though it is not psychoactive like THC.
 Due the lack of psychoactivity present, CBD has great potential to help with anxiety, stress, pain, as well as being a sleep aid.
 Similarly, the cannabinoid CBN has potential as a sleep aid.